civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 21

-  **(1)** The **Regulator** shall have responsibility for the storage and curatorship, in a facility in the Province, of
+  **(1)** The Regulator shall have responsibility for the storage and curatorship, in a facility in the Province, of

-    all **petroleum-related** geophysical and geological records and reports, reports respecting wells and materials recovered from wells in the offshore area and, without limiting the generality of the foregoing, drill cuttings, fluid samples, hydrocarbon samples and cores recovered from **those** wells; **and**
+    all petroleum-related geophysical and geological records and reports, reports respecting wells and materials recovered from wells in the offshore area and, without limiting the generality of the foregoing, drill cuttings, fluid samples, hydrocarbon samples and cores recovered from those wells; and

     all records and reports involving geophysical, geological or geotechnical data, data on physical environmental conditions, environmental effects monitoring data or renewable energy resource data — including data on wind, waves and currents — all environmental studies and all geological and geotechnical samples, to the extent that those records and reports, studies and samples relate to offshore renewable energy.

-> **Explanatory Note**:
-> Existing text of subsection 21(1):
-> *Existing Text*:
-> > The Board shall have responsibility for the storage and curatorship, in a facility in the Province, of all geophysical and geological records and reports, reports respecting wells and materials recovered from wells in the offshore area and, without limiting the generality of the foregoing, drill cuttings, fluid samples, hydrocarbon samples and cores recovered from wells in the offshore area.

 ### Section 120